yashasps/tata_innoverse_solverhunt8/README.md

 # tata_innoverse_solverhunt8
-this is a submission for the tata innoverse solverhunt8 competition
+this is a submission for the tata innoverse solverhunt8 competition.